apache/druid/docs/content/development/overview.md

 The two main Hadoop indexing classes are `HadoopDruidDetermineConfigurationJob.java` for the job to determine how many Druid segments to create, and `HadoopDruidIndexerJob.java`, which creates Druid segments.

-At some point in the inputStream, we may move the Hadoop ingestion code out of core Druid.
+At some point in the future, we may move the Hadoop ingestion code out of core Druid.

 ## Internal UIs

 Druid currently has two internal UIs.
 One is for the Coordinator and one is for the Overlord.

-At some point in the inputStream, we will likely move the internal UI code out of core Druid.
+At some point in the future, we will likely move the internal UI code out of core Druid.

 ## Client Libraries